Editing Services & More

 Watch the Bang the Keys book trailer below for a sense of what my book for writers offers, how I work as a coach, and how my writing workshops flow.

-I work on fiction, nonfiction, poetry, and scripts.
-Here’s a selection of books I’ve worked on as an editor or writing coach.
+I edit fiction, nonfiction, poetry, and scripts, etc. Here’s a selection of books I’ve worked on as an editor and/or writing coach.

 - Girl Through Glass by Sari Wilson (HarperCollins)